 - The Duke Global Health Institute employs 81 faculty members, 50 affiliate faculty, 10 adjunct faculty and 65 staff members.

-As the Southeast’s preeminent health care provider, Duke University Health System attracted more than 68,000 inpatient stays and more than 2 million outpatient visits in FY17 (most recent available data).
+As the Southeast’s preeminent health care provider, Duke University Health System attracted almost 69,000 inpatient stays in FY18 and more than 2 million outpatient visits in FY17 (most recent available data).